darkanakin41/project-generator/README.md

 Based on config.yaml, it create the project in the right folder, can open your favorite IDE and even initialize the project on your version management system if you want to.

+Currently, if well configured (see [config.yaml.dist](config.yaml.dist) for more details), it will :
+* Create the folder with the name of the project
+* Create the github repository
+* Create a readme and a gitignore file in the repository
+* Open the github project in your browser
+* Execute a command such as open your IDE with the project

 # Development
 * Install requirements :
 ```bash